luismeyer95/zilt/README.md

 }
 ```

-I wouldn't advise writing code in this style, but here's another way of solving this problem using `zilt` exclusively.
+I would advise against writing code in this style, but here's another way of solving this problem using `zilt` exclusively.

 ```ts
 function draw(matrix, height, width) {